openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_instances.rst

 openMINDS instances
 ###################

 openMINDS metadata instances should be provided as JSON-LD documents (file extension: ``*.jsonld``) and comply to the openMINDS schema type they reference.
-In the following we will demonstrate how to create openMINDS instances for simple examples.
+In the following we will explain how openMINDS instances look like for simple examples.

 Creating a minimal instance
 ###########################

-Let us start be creating a "Person" instance.
-For this, we first need to check the constraints defined in the `"Person" schema <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/person.html>`_.
+Let us start, by looking at a simple "Person" instance which has to be designed according to the `"Person" schema <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/person.html>`_.

-The "Person" schema demands only one required property, named `"givenName" <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/person.html#givenname>`_.
-The schema states also that for the property "givenName" only a single value of data type "string" is expected.
+If you inspect the "Person" schema, you learn that only the property `"givenName" <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/person.html#givenname>`_ is required.
+Furthermore, the schema demands that the property "givenName" can only state a single value of data type "string".
 The remaining properties of the schema are optional.

-Based on these constraints, let us define a minimal "Person" instance:
+Based on these constraints, a minimal "Person" instance could look like this:

 .. tabs:: instance-formatting